There are plenty of miserable, traumatizing experiences we still think are better than having to go out and find a swimsuit that fits.

 Sitting on an airport runway for two hours?
 Finding a bug in your bathroom — and then having it disappear?
 Thanksgiving with your extended family?
 Bring it on.
 We'd take all of these before having to step into a poorly lit dressing room with like 25 swimsuits and coming out with neither a swimsuit nor an intact self-esteem.

-As per usual with any shopping experience though, plus-size women have it even harder."The reality of bikini shopping as a plus-size woman," she wrote, posting three pictures of herself in a dressing room trying on a bikini that barely covers her breasts and bottoms that barely cover anything at all.
+That's the message that blogger Aliss Bonython, who has more than 71,000 Instagram followers, wanted to get across with one of her most recent posts."The reality of bikini shopping as a plus-size woman," she wrote, posting three pictures of herself in a dressing room trying on a bikini that barely covers her breasts and bottoms that barely cover anything at all.

 "I used to get so disheartened when I would go shopping for swimwear with my friends who had no issue finding them," Bonython continued.
 "I've always had too much boobs/ass/hips to wear straight-sized bikinis and instead of punishing myself and my body for not fitting into this narrow ideal of sexy, I just look elsewhere."